-President and CEO's Review
+President and CEO's Review Megatrends Value creation

 "Our net sales development was strong, with comparable net sales growing by 6%.
 All business segments contributed to the growth, and our North American business developed particularly well."

 Business environment in 2019